 While you can eat kale in a salad without giving it a massage, doing so helps soften its coarse texture and flavor.
 So, while you can skip this step, it only takes a minute and it’s worth doing.

-Massaging is simple, just like kneading dough, but a lot simpler.
-Or, you could use baby kale leaves (as shown in the pictures) since it's much more tender.
+I like to cut it smaller than lettuce.
+Then, massaging is simple, just like kneading dough, but a lot simpler.
+Or, you could use baby kale leaves (as shown in the pictures) since they're much more tender.

 You may find kale’s flavor a little bitter, so the “massage” is the answer again!
 Massaging this veggie not only makes its texture softer but also makes its flavor less bitter.